vankessel/vankessel.github.io/blog/_posts/2019-07-03-disproving-quantum-immortality.md

 A gun is pointed at your head.
 This gun will not misfire and the shot is always fatal.
 The gun is rigged to fire depending on the result of a quantum event.
 The quantum event has a equal chance of two outcomes just like a coin flip.

 If the many-worlds interpretation is true, then there must always exist a version of you that survived the event.
-This is opposed to the Copenhagen interpretation where odds of surviving quickly approach zero.
+This is opposed to the Copenhagen interpretation where odds of surviving quickly approach zero as we would normally expect.

-Now that timelines have split, we must ask, can multiple separate conscious yous exist?
-Or is consciousness singular?
-If it's the latter, then the argument goes that you can't possibly experience the timeline in which you are dead, so you must experience the one where you survive.
-(This is an assumption which I will touch on at the very end.)
+There are timelines where you either survive or die.
+The argument goes that you can't possibly experience the timeline in which you are dead, so you must experience the one where you survive.
+Now this brings up some questions about [individualism](https://en.wikipedia.org/wiki/Open_individualism), but let's go with it for now and I'll address it a more at the end.

-This consequence is also known as quantum immortality.
+This consequence is known as quantum immortality.
 Only you would experience this effect.
 Outside observers will still see you live or die at the expected probability of the quantum event.

-I would like to note everything beyond this point is fun speculation, I do not believe anything rigidly even though I may assert things so.

 ### What About Everyone Else?